tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Starting a local run guide.md

 https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 For Linux, follow the same steps as with WSL.
-If you have a different package manager to apt, it's presumed you know what you're doing and don't need this guide.
+If you have a different package manager to apt, install the packages through your favorite package manager.

 ## Step 1: Installing local ML-OPS platform